MCI Maintenance and Engineering Base

-The approved remedy for the contaminated soil and groundwater monitoring program is already in place at the facility, which includes a passive interceptor trench between the surface impoundments and Todd Creek.
+The approved final remedy for soil and groundwater contamination is already in place at the facility, which includes a passive interceptor trench between the surface impoundments and Todd Creek.
 A groundwater monitoring program is used to determine where the contaminated groundwater is located (horizontal and vertical extent of contamination) and how fast the contaminated groundwater is moving (rate of migration) in addition to determining the effectiveness of the corrective action measures implemented at the site.
 Two Deed Restrictions were placed on parts of the property, one on the surface impoundments area and one for the Ravine Area, in order to inform potential future buyers of the property that these areas of the property have been used to manage hazardous waste and disturbance of the soil is restricted.

-The monitoring programs were modified in August 2010, changing from a compliance monitoring to a corrective action monitoring program and changing the existing groundwater monitoring program.
-The changes to the groundwater monitoring program included reducing the sampling frequency from twice a year to once a year, changing the indicator parameters being analyzed and changing the number of wells included in the groundwater monitoring program.
+The monitoring programs were updated in August 2010, changing from a compliance monitoring to a corrective action monitoring program.
+The changes to the groundwater monitoring program also included reducing the sampling frequency from twice a year to once a year, changing the indicator parameters being analyzed and changing the number of wells included in the groundwater monitoring program.

 The City of Kansas City is conducting post-closure and corrective action activities at the Kansas City International Airport (MCI) Maintenance Base under two hazardous waste permits, one issued by the department and on issued by EPA, both effective Aug.
 11, 2010.
 The department issued the Missouri Hazardous Waste Management Facility Part I Permit.
 EPA issued the Hazardous and Solid Waste Amendments Part II Permit.
 These permits require the City of Kansas City to continue corrective action activities at the facility and continue to perform long-term monitoring and maintenance of the closed surface impoundments and landfill.